International Sikh Convention: Won’t trigger war, says Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Prime Minister Imran Khan on Monday said Pakistan would never initiate war first, but it would respond in a befitting manner if any aggression would be perpetrated against it.
+LAHORE: Prime Minister Imran Khan on Monday said Pakistan would never initiate a war first, but it would respond in a befitting manner if any aggression was perpetrated against it.

-He said the Kashmir issue could be solved through dialogue as both India and Pakistan were nuclear powers, adding that the tension between the two sides could lead to a very dangerous situation.

-Imran said RSS was the greatest threat to India itself and the global community need to raise voice against it, adding that Indian Prime Minister Narendra Modi should tell the world which religion justified killings of innocent people.
-For the last 27 days, he said India had imposed curfew in held Kashmir and 8 million Kashmiris had been made hostage.
+Imran said RSS was the greatest threat to India itself and the global community needs to raise voice against it, adding that Indian PM Narendra Modi should tell the world which religion justified killings of innocent people.
+For the last 27 days, he said India had imposed curfew in held Kashmir and eight million Kashmiris had been made hostage.

 He said that it was the RSS ideology that eventually led to the creation of Pakistan, as Quaid-e-Azam had well assessed that on what plan the party was working on.